poshAJ/PoshToolbox/docs/New-IPSubnet.md

 ### System.Net.IPSubnet

-Returns an object representing the IP subnet.
+Returns an IPAddress object for each resolved subnet.

 ## NOTES